 Are you in the city on the prowl for quick eats?
 Reykjavík has plenty of options for hungry travellers looking for fast food.
 Whether you’re looking for a greasy burger or a filling noodle soup, you will be sure to find what you’re craving.
 In this article, we will list the best places for a quick bite in Reykjavík.

 Let’s talk burgers.
 With this subject, we can’t skip over Hamborgarabúllan.
 Búllan likes to keep things simple with a no-nonsense burger with beef, fresh vegetables, condiments, and freshly baked buns.
 Their concept is a winner, as is proven by the fact that this is one of the most popular burger joints in Reykjavík.
-You will find completely different but equally tasty burgers at BioBorgari, a cosy establishment on Vesturgata.
-They serve mouthwatering organic hamburgers made on a charcoal grill served with pickled veggies, pesto, and homemade vegetable chips, all made from local produce.
 If you like your burgers differently shaped, head to Hamborgarafabrikkan for juicy, square burgers.
 And you can follow real-time population growth in Iceland when you eat there, since they keep track of it on a big board in all their restaurants.

 Next on the list: pizza!
-The best fast-food options for pizza in downtown Reykjavík are The Deli, Devito’s, and Flatey Hlemmur.
-The Deli is a small pizza place with a passion for Mediterranean cuisine located on Laugavegur.
-They only have seating for about six people, and a lot of people go for the takeaway option.
-A bit farther down Laugavegur, Devito’s is located.
+The best fast-food options for pizza in downtown Reykjavík are Devito’s and Flatey Hlemmur.
+Devito’s is located just slightly further up than Hlemmur (on Laugavegur 126).
 They serve delicious pizzas with a zesty sauce.
 Feeling more like fresh Neapolitan pizza?
 Then head to Flatey Pizza inside Hlemmur Mathöll for traditional pizzas made with simple, flavourful ingredients.

 On a cold winter’s day, there’s nothing better than a hot soup to warm you up again.
 Head to Noodle Station for a quick, tasty meal that won’t break the bank.
 Not only is it reasonably priced, their noodle soup is also filling and flavourful.
 Perfect for a short stop after a busy day.
-Núðluskálin serves comfort food in a bowl with fresh cilantro on top.
-Try out their hearty soups, for instance filled with fresh vegetables, spices, coconut cream, and noodles.
-Expect a fair price, friendly staff and quick service.
 Ramen Momo is a cosy ramen bar close to Reykjavík’s old harbour.
 They produce their own organic noodles and use mostly Icelandic ingredients in their dishes.
 They offer a discount if you bring your own container.

 There are some excellent sandwich joints in downtown Reykjavík.
 Subway, the international sandwich chain, has several locations around Iceland and two in Reykjavík.
 You can go there to get your usual sub, but it might be more fun to try local concepts instead.
-Hlöllabátar, lovingly called Hlölli, has been serving flavourful subs for more than 30 year.
+Hlöllabátar, lovingly called Hlölli, has been serving flavourful subs for more than 30 years.
 The bread is baked fresh every day and the subs are topped with fresh Icelandic ingredients and a secret sauce.
-Another good spot for cheap eats in Reykjavík is Nonnabiti, serving large subs with lots of toppings, for instance sautéed meat and vegetables.
-They are known for their generous portions.
+Nonnabiti has a similar style to Hlöllabátar, they used to be downtown but now they only have a branch in Kópavogur.

 No-fuss hot dogs